Coconut3600/BB-Zero/README.md

 ## GUI Video

-A short demonstration of the BB‑Zero GUI is available here:
+A short demonstration of the BB‑Zero GUI is available here: (Please note: the neural network shown here has not been trained correctly yet.)

 https://www.youtube.com/watch?v=9LgB3CJ3WV4

 ---